leggedrobotics/elmo_ethercat_sdk/README.md

 The repos `ethercat_device_configurator` contains an example `standalone.cpp` of how to use one of the sdks.
 It is build as part of the building process explained above.
 **Note it command per default a constant velocity, so make sure your motor is freely spinning!
 Also check your hardware before running.**
+Run it with:

+    ros2 run ethercat_device_configurator standalone <absolute path to setup.yaml file, see example config dictonary>

 ## Firmware version
 This library is known to work with the following firmware versions: